 Shopify has been created to be as hassle-free as possible for merchants, so it’s relatively easy to set up an ecommerce store and get it running in no time.
 The service itself is quite intuitive: After signing up you can pick from over a hundred online store designs to find the right Shopify theme for you and then you can customize your chosen theme to your liking, which eliminates the need for you to hire a designer or have any prior design knowledge on your part.
 The website designs that are offered are visually impressive and claim to be as optimized as possible to boost your customer conversion rates.

-The platform’s ease of use, affordable pricing structure and its variety of features is what makes Shopify one of the most attractive ecommerce platforms out there.
+The platform’s ease of use, affordable pricing structure and its variety of features are what make Shopify one of the most attractive ecommerce platforms out there.

 What is a Website Theme & Why is it Important?